S

 Reproduction and Lifespan

 Like other fish species, they lay eggs.
 In the Chesapeake Bay, they spawn from April through September.
-Every time they spawn, each female lays between 5,000-6,000 eggs.
-Even though not all make it to maturity, that is still a ton of new fish!
+Each time they spawn, female speckled trout can lay between 100,000 and 1 million eggs, depending on their size and age.
+Even though not all make it to maturity, that is still a ton of new fish.
 After about one year, they are fully mature and ready to create the next generation.

 They can live up to 15 years, although most do not live that long.
 This is due to predators, changes in their natural environment, or being caught by fishermen.